 Overview

-statement restricts the maximum number of records to be retained in the working table.
-A non-negative integer must be specified in the LIMIT
+The LIMIT statement restricts the maximum number of records to be retained in the intermediate result or output table.
+A non-negative integer must be specified in the LIMIT statement.

 <limit statement> ::= "LIMIT" <non-negative integer>